 You need the support of your family and friends.
 They should not expose you to triggers like drinking in your presence, taking you to pubs and bars, or stressing you out emotionally.

 According to scientists and doctors, alcoholism is a chronic relapsing disorder.
 Many recovering addicts relapse, but they also bounce back stronger with the knowledge of how the drinking triggers work on their brains and how they can fight the urges the next time.
-Believing that triggers can be overcome is the key to preventing a relapse.
+Believing that triggers can be overcome is the key to preventing alcoholism relapse.
 Know your enemies.
 Stick to the relapse prevention plan.
 But most importantly, seek help from those who know the disease and the substance.